Basic Blackboard Troubleshooting Procedures:

 - Clear your browser's cache.

-- If you are still encountering issues, complete the advanced troubleshooting guide steps or contact the Technology Specialists within your school.
+- If you are still encountering issues, contact the Technology Specialists within your school or complete and submit the Blackboard Request Form.